-The main exam is conducted after the preliminary exam and the candidates who clear the forst stage only they are allowed to give this Main exam.
+The main exam is conducted after the preliminary exam and the candidates who clear the first stage only they are allowed to give this Main exam.

 - The main objective of this exam is to analyse the academic expertise of candidates in their specialized field.

-- It also check their present knowledge in clear and coherent manner.
+- It also checks their present knowledge in a clear and coherent manner.

-- Interview will be conducted to assess the personal suitability of the candidates for a career in public service.
+- An interview will be conducted to assess the personal suitability of the candidates for a career in public service.

-- Number of candidates to be admitted to IAS Main Exam will be about twelve to thirteen times the total number of vacancies to e filled.
+- The number of candidates to be admitted to the IAS Main Exam will be about twelve to thirteen times the total number of vacancies to e filled.

-- The number of candidates to be invited for interview will be about twice of the number of vacancies to be filled.
+- The number of candidates to be invited for an interview will be about twice the number of vacancies to be filled.

 IAS Mains Syllabus